Spahn Ranch: 1968–1969: Manson Family headquarters

 Spahn was 80 years old, going blind and living at his ranch when he allowed the Manson Family to move in, rent-free, in exchange for labor.
 The family did daily chores and helped run the horse-rental business, which had become Spahn's main source of income.
-Manson Family member Lynette Fromme later wrote, "I was impressed with George Spahn’s hardiness.
+Manson Family member Lynette Fromme later wrote, "I was impressed with George Spahn's hardiness.
 He was eighty years old and, although his blindness had for five or six years kept him in a world apart, he was mentally still present, living alone and working through all the frustrations of having lost authority in the running of his own business."

 In the 1970 murder trial, Prosecutor Vincent Bugliosi later claimed that Manson would occasionally send one of his girls to Spahn for sexual relations.
 A Spahn employee, ranch hand Donald "Shorty" Shea, had known Manson in the past and had a physical confrontation with Manson.

+On August 16, 1969, after the Tate–LaBianca murders, more than one hundred officers from the Special Enforcement Detail (the SWAT team of the Los Angeles County Sheriff's Department) were deployed at Spahn Ranch in what authors Tom O'Neill and Dan Piepenbring have alleged was the largest documented police raid in California history in their book CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties, resulting in the arrest of several Manson Family members due to suspicion of their participation in an automobile theft ring (unrelated to the later arrest of those involved in the murders).

-On August 26, 1969, after the Tate-LaBianca murders, Susan Atkins of the Family lured Shea to a remote spot on the ranch where he was ambushed and killed by Bruce M. Davis and Steve "Clem" Grogan.
-The Family members allegedly believed he had reported them to the police.
+Ten days later, on August 26, Susan Atkins of the Family lured Shea to a remote spot on the ranch where he was ambushed and killed by Bruce M. Davis and Steve "Clem" Grogan.
+The Family members allegedly believed he had reported them to the police, leading to the August 16 raid.
 His remains were not found until December 1977, when Grogan agreed to lead investigators to the spot where Shea had been buried.
 Spahn was unaware of the reason for Shea's disappearance; he was never accused of any role in the 1969 murders for which several Family members were later convicted.

 In late 1969, Robert Hendrickson began filming the Manson Family at the ranch for his documentary Manson, including Spahn, Lynette "Squeaky" Fromme, Bruce Davis, Nancy Pitman, Catherine "Gypsy" Share, Sandra Good, Paul Watkins and others.

-1970–present: Fire, Spahn's death, and incorporation into a state park
+1970–present: fire, Spahn's death, and incorporation into a state park

-A wildfire destroyed all of the Spahn Movie Ranch's film sets and residential structures on September 26, 1970.
+The Clampitt Fire destroyed all of the Spahn Movie Ranch's film sets and residential structures in September 1970.
 George Spahn died on September 22, 1974, and is buried in Eternal Valley Memorial Park in nearby Newhall.

 The Spahn Movie Ranch site is now part of California's Santa Susana Pass State Historic Park, the "Devil's Slide" section of the historic Old Santa Susana Stage Road being located on the park's western side.
 Several hiking trails give access to extensive views of the San Fernando Valley.